a

 This article is dedicated to my girlfriends Alison and Kim (second photo, right), who inspire me to work out with their soft encouragement and strong example.

-Beauty & Wellness Director.
+Head of Content.
 I bring a feminist lens to the articles that I carefully curate — this is my angle.
 But we’ve come too far to not also have some fun.
 Along with a personal mission to empower women, I uphold a lifelong love affair with the beauty industry and decades of bylines in beauty, wellness, and women-focused writing.
+Sign up for my exclusive BeWell newsletter, which I send every Sunday, on The Midst Substack.